SEARCH UNIVERSITY LIBRARIES

 MEANS TABLES=MileMinDur BY Athlete BY Gender /CELLS=MEAN COUNT STDDEV MIN MAX.

 The Case Processing Summary table shows how many cases had nonmissing values for mile time and the athlete indicator and gender.
-The Report table has the descriptive statistics with respect to each combination of the factors.
+The Report table has the descriptive statistics with respect to each combination of the factors, as well as the total sample overall.
 Notice that because of listwise exclusion, there are now only 383 valid cases, whereas the single-layer report of mile time by athlete included 392 cases.

 Using this table, we can expand upon several observations we made from the single-layer table: